-On election day the polling stations are open between 9 a.m. and 8 p.m.
+On election day 11 February 2024 the polling stations are open between 9 a.m. and 8 p.m.
 There is at least one polling station in every municipality, and the total number is approximately 2000.
-Voters may cast their votes at the polling station stated in the voting register and on the card sent to them before the elections.
+Voters may cast their votes at the polling station in the voting register and on the card sent to them before the elections.

 Before going to the polling station:

-1. Be sure to bring an identity card to the polling station, which may be an identity card, passport, driver's license or similar pictorial document issued by the police.
+1. You must have an identity card issued by the police, a passport, a driving licence or another official photo ID with you when you go to the polling station.
 If you do not have such a document, you can apply to the nearest police station for a free temporary ID card to vote.
 To apply for it, you need two passport photos up to six months old.

 2. On election day, you may only vote at your own polling station, i.e. at the polling station indicated on the ballot paper received by you.
 The statement of voting rights itself is not required for the vote, but you can take it with you if you wish.
 If for some reason you have not received the notification, you can inquire about it and / or its information content from the Digital and Demographic Information Agency.
 You can also ask for your own polling station on the election service number 0800 9 4770.
 You can also search for your polling station on polling day from the polling station service.

-3. If you want to find out the candidate number of your candidate in advance, you can find it in the information and results service of the Ministry of Justice.
+3. If you want to find out the candidate number of your candidate in advance, you can find it in the information and result service of the Ministry of Justice.

 Candidate numbers can also be seen in the candidates ’own election advertisements as well as in the media.

 4. You can bring your own election assistant if, for example, you are unable to record your own vote.
 However, a personal election assistant cannot be a candidate in the election or his or her spouse, child, sibling or parent.
 If you do not have your own assistant, there will be a special election assistant at the polling station.